grinnell-csc324-01-fall-2025/skincare-group-project/docs/faculty_interview.md

 6. Do you already have a skincare routine?
 What kinds of products do you use?

 Uses suncreen with an SPF of 50 or higher and tries to avoid peak hours of UV exposure when possible (such as midday).
-Some habits
+Some habits to limit exposure include running in the early mornings, but she finds it hard to avoid when doing water activities.
+She does reapply her sunscreen every 2 hours, noting how she wouldn't use sunscreen when she was younger.